larryhastings/correlate/README.md

 them identically to exact keys--divide the fuzzy score by the product of the number of keys this *could* have matched against in each of the two datasets.
 This was obviously wrong right away.
-In the "YTJD" test, every value had the same fuzzy keys, depending on the test: every value always had a fuzzy date key, and depending on the test it might have a fuzzy title key and/or a fuzzy episode number key too.
-So each of the 812 values in the first dataset had one fuzzy key for each type, and each of the 724 values in the second dataset did too.
+In the "YTJD" test, every value had one or more fuzzy keys, depending on the test: every value always had a fuzzy date key, and depending on the test it might have a fuzzy title key and/or a fuzzy episode number key too.
+So each of the 812 values in the first dataset had one fuzzy key for each fuzzy type, and each of the 724 values in the second dataset did too.
 Even if we got a perfect fuzzy match, the maximum score for a fuzzy match was now `1.0 / (812 * 724)` which is `0.0000017`.
 So now we had the opposite problem: instead of being super important, even a perfect fuzzy match contributed practically nothing to the final score.